mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/subscriptions-and-notifications/Subscription_Multiple_Labels.md

 1. Connect GitLab account with Mattermost.
 2. Subscribe to a `repository` using `/gitlab subscriptions add my-group/my-proj issues,merges,label:"Label 1",label:"Label 2"`.
 3. Create an `Issue` in GitLab with `Label 1` only.
-4. Create a Merge Request in GitLab with Label 1 only.
+4. Create a `Merge Request` in GitLab with `Label 1` only.

 **Expected**

-Notification should appear in Mattermost because at least one matching label (Label 1) is present.
+Notification should appear in Mattermost because at least one matching `label (Label 1)` is present.

 **Step 4**

 1. Connect GitLab account with Mattermost.
-2. Subscribe to a repository using /gitlab subscriptions add my-group/my-proj issues,merges,label:"Label 1",label:"Label 2".
+2. Subscribe to a `repository` using `/gitlab subscriptions add my-group/my-proj issues,merges,label:"Label 1",label:"Label 2"`.
-3. Create an Issue in GitLab with Label 1 and an additional Unsubscribed Label.
+3. Create an `Issue` in GitLab with `Label 1` and an additional `Unsubscribed Label`.
-4. Create a Merge Request in GitLab with Label 2 and an additional Unsubscribed Label.
+4. Create a `Merge Request` in GitLab with `Label 2` and an additional `Unsubscribed Label`.

 **Expected**

-Notification should appear in Mattermost for both the Issue and the Merge Request, since at least one matching subscribed label (Label 1 or Label 2) is present, even if other unsubscribed labels are included.
+Notification should appear in Mattermost for both the `Issue` and the `Merge Request`, since at least one matching `subscribed label (Label 1 or Label 2)` is present, even if other `unsubscribed labels` are included.